KenBuckley/imdb/README.md

 especially for titles that are not in english.
 We could also add unaccent or og_trgm to assist with searching titles and originalTitle.
 (more information needed to make this decision).
+I removed all the other unused fields from movie.
+I also merged ratings into movie, obviously we loose some data (average) but we gain in not having to do a join on the movie and rating table for GETs.

+### program design
+I would have like to have used pydantic, but I have not used aiohttp in 5 years to I wanted just to make sure to get the program working.
+As for the docker image I would normally use alpine to get a small as possible image, but I used bullseye just to ensure that I had as many tools on hand in case of debugging need.
+In production I would look for a slimmer image.

 Do not apply indexes before bulk data loading, or else this will slow down the loading.
 Apply indexes after data loading.
+(I ran out of time to add the indexes, I had planned to add them to a folder sql and apply them after loading the data.)

+### miscellaneous:
 the program should take into account that when creating a movie, that movie/genre are keys on table genre, hence we should remove duplicate genes from the creation of a new movie (many different methods available to do this).